sohaamir/placement_materials/workbook/github.md

 </div>
 <br>

 - You'll be taken to a page where you can edit the workflow file.
-Replace the contents of the file with the following code:
+Paste the following code:

 ```yaml
 name: Publish README to HTML